Content Marketing for Bottom of the Pyramid (BoP)

-This post is for bloggers, freelance content writers, digital marketing agencies offering low-cost content marketing service.
+This post is for bloggers, freelance content writers, and digital marketing agencies offering low-cost content marketing services.
 This post will tell you the important things to consider while getting your content in front of the target audience (Bottom of the Pyramid consumers).

 How I propose the implications: